Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Multifidelity Computer Model Emulation

-We consider that at each level the output functions and their additive discrepancy functions are modeled as multivariate GPs where each dimension corresponds to a spatial location.
-This induces a cokriging model with high-dimensional output due to the massive spatial locations available.
-Two popular ideas for modeling multivariate output in computer models are the use of basis-function representation with a principal component analysis by \cite{Higdon2008} and the separable covariance function formulation between input space and output space by \citep{Conti2010}.
-These approaches have not been developed in the multifidelity setting, while such an extension is not straightforward, and hence we briefly argue whether they can provide useful ideas to our proposed development in the multifidelity setting.
-The basis-function representation approach requires the output to be represented in terms of a few principal components.
-However, we found that this is not possible in the storm surge application, due to the large changes in the storm output from different input simulations.
+However, these approaches have not been developed in the multifidelity setting.
+What follows is to discuss whether they can provide useful ideas to solve the storm surge application.
+Specifically, the basis-function representation approach \citep{Higdon2008} requires the output to be represented in terms of a few principal components.
+However, exploratory analysis suggests that this is not possible in the storm surge application, due to the large changes in the storm output from different input simulations.
 For the separable model \citep{Conti2010}, it is computationally infeasible due to massive output that the storm surge simulators generate for each simulation.
 To deal with the high-dimensional output in the separable model, \cite{Gu2016} propose the PP Gaussian process emulator, which assumes conditionally independent Gaussian processes for each spatial coordinate with the same range parameter.
-They showed that the PP Gaussian process emulator produces identical posterior predictive mean and nearly identical posterior predictive variance as the separable model.
-This approach is able to borrow information across the data-poor input dimensions when the data is rich in the spatial dimension.
-The computational cost is only linear in terms of the number of simulator outputs $N$.
-The computation can even be parallelized to ensure scalability for massive outputs.
-In addition, we can develop an imputation technique to incorporate non-nested design of experiments.
+This approach is able to borrow information across the data-poor input dimensions when the data are rich in the spatial dimension with linear computational cost in terms of the number of simulator outputs $N$.
 However the adoption of the PP ideas in the multifidelity setting with possibly non-nested designs is not straightforward.
-In what follows, we present our proposed statistical approach.
+What follows is to introduce the proposed emulator methodology.